What Is the Best Pet Microchip Registry in 2026?

 What's included

-Lifetime Registration works with any microchip brand and gives you full access to the Pawbase mobile app (a web portal is also available).
-You can manage your pet's information directly from your phone, so your contact details are always accurate and accessible.
-Add a backup contact, include care instructions for your pet, and if your pet ever goes missing, report them missing instantly with their last known location.
+Pawbase is built around one job: reuniting lost pets with their owners as fast as possible.
+Lifetime registration works with any microchip brand and includes full access to the Pawbase mobile app and web portal.
+You can update your contact details in seconds, add a backup contact, include care instructions for your pet, and report a pet missing instantly with their last known location.

 The optional Premium upgrade sends a real-time notification to your phone whenever your pet's microchip is searched on the Pawbase database, including the time and location of the search.
-You know the moment someone has found your pet rather than waiting for a registry to relay the information.
-It also provides peace of mind around pet theft, since you'll be alerted any time someone scans your pet's chip.
-One subscription covers every pet registered on your account and includes an automatically generated lost-pet poster you can share if your pet ever went missing.
+You know the moment someone has found your pet rather than waiting for a registry to call you back.
+One subscription covers every pet you register on your account.
+You can cancel Premium at any time and your pet will remain registered for life.

 How reunification works

-When your pet's microchip is searched, pet professionals can reach you using the contact information you've chosen to share via your privacy setting, or by contacting Pawbase directly.
-Pawbase provides live backup support if you can't be reached right away.
+When someone finds your pet, they can reach you directly using the contact information you've chosen to share, or contact Pawbase as backup.
+There's no recovery hotline middleman to slow things down.
+Pawbase provides live support if you can't be reached right away.

 PetLink